-The HF Markets variable spread starts from a competitive 0 pip.
+The HF Markets variable spread starts from a competitive 0 pip, just like greatest ECN forex brokers do.
 Fixed spread alternatives were previously available but these have been discontinued.

 Spread on instruments

-The standard HotForex and HF Markets spread which you can find on instruments is also very competitive starting from just 1 pip.
+The standard HFM and HF Markets spread which you can find on instruments is also very competitive starting from just 1 pip.
 This applies together with market execution on trades you make.

 If you are holding a HF Markets Zero, or VIP account, then you can expect forex spreads on major markets which start from 0 pips.

 From time to time, based on the regulatory body which controls your area, you may notice a slight difference in the spread on the same markets.
 This is nothing to worry about.

 The HF Markets variable spread on standard accounts will always start from 1 pips regardless of which regulatory body you are under.
 The exceptions to this rule are in the case of the PAMM account which starts at 0.3 pips, and the VIP and Zero accounts which, as we mentioned above, start from 0 pips.

 Added to this, you can bank on the fact that almost every HF Markets account is fee-free.
 The only time you will see HF Markets commission being charged is on HF Markets Zero account types.
 These spreads generally start from $6/lot round turn and can be paid in other currencies depending on your regulatory body as follows: